 - 3/4 cup sugar

 - 1/4 cup honey

-Warm the whipping cream or half and half with the sugar and salt in a small saucepan on medium low heat.
+Warm the whipping cream with the sugar and salt in a small saucepan on medium low heat.
 In a separate bowl, whisk the egg yolks well.
 When the cream is warm, gradually add about 1/2 cup to the yolks, whisking constantly to avoid scrambling the eggs.
 Pour yolks and cream mixture back into the pot with remaining cream.
 Stir constantly on medium-low heat until the mixture thickens and coats a wooden spoon so that you can see a line if you run your finger through it, usually about 5 minutes.

 Strain the mixture into a clean bowl.
 Add honey and ricotta.
 Transfer to blender and puree until smooth.
 Cover and refrigerate a few hours or overnight.

 Churn mixture according to manufacturers instructions.
 If adding nuts or chocolate or brittle, break into pieces and add the last few minutes of churning time.

 Transfer to freezer safe dish and keep frozen.

 - 3/4 cup to 1 cup lightly toasted pine nuts

 *It’s best to use a saucepan that is not dark on the bottom; otherwise it’s harder to tell when the sugar turns the color you want.